 Lexicon Lane: A Word-Sleuthing Adventure

 Great for solo sleuthing or team bonding, each case contains a set of themed word puzzles.
-Search the room for clues and crack each case one by one!
+With 60 minutes to decipher your set of word puzzles, riddles, and clues, can you crack the case before the time runs out?

 Please note that Lexicon Lane is limited to visitors ages 12 and older.
 Puzzlers under the age of 18 must be accompanied by an adult.